sunnyvale-academy/SNY.OSS.VLT.01.01.00/labs/14-Custom_secret_engine_plugin/README.md

 ## Install the plugin

-In this lab we will install the Enigma secret engine for Hashicorp Vault, a custom made secret engine that resables the Enigma cypher machine used in World War II.
+In this lab we will install the Enigma secret engine for Hashicorp Vault, a custom made secret engine that resables the Enigma cypher machine used in World War II (reference: https://github.com/ixe013/benigma).

 The secret engine plugin has already ben downloaded along this repo, jopy it on the Vault's pod